Multiple Reachability in Linear Dynamical Systems: Hilbert's Tenth Problem and Linear Dynamical Systems

 In this section we prove the undecidability of the multiple reachability problem, with algebraic starting sets and hyperplane targets, by reducing from a variant of Hilbert's tenth problem.\footnote{A sketch of this proof has already appeared in \cite{Karimov2022}.} The variant that we reduce from is the following:

 \begin{problem} Given a polynomial $P(x_1,\ldots, x_k)$ with integer coefficients, decide whether there are distinct positive integers $n_1,n_2,\ldots, n_k$ such that

 \end{problem} \begin{proposition} \Cref{prob:hilbert} is undecidable. \end{proposition} \begin{proof} Let $Q(x_1,\ldots, x_n)$ be an arbitrary polynomial with integer coefficients.
-For any subset $A\subseteq \set{1,\ldots,n}$, define $Q_A$ to be the polynomial that one obtains by taking $Q$ and replacing all variables $x_i$, for $i\in A$, by a single fresh variable $x$.
-It is plain that $Q$ has a zero in positive integers $x_1,\ldots, x_n$ if and only if one of the $2^n$ polynomials $Q_A$ has a zero in \emph{distinct} positive integers.
+For any partition $\mathcal P$ of $\set{1,\ldots,n}$, define $Q_{\mathcal P}$ to be the polynomial obtained by taking $Q$ and for every $A\in \mathcal P$ replacing all variables $x_i$, for $i\in A$, by a single fresh variable.
+Clearly $Q$ has a zero in positive integers $x_1,\ldots, x_n$ if and only if one of the polynomials $Q_{\mathcal P}$ has a zero in \emph{distinct} positive integers.
 Since Hilbert's tenth problem is undecidable (\ie there is no procedure that can decide whether a given polynomial has a zero in positive integers, see \cite[Chapter~5]{matijasevic}), it follows that \Cref{prob:hilbert} is also undecidable. \end{proof} Hilbert's tenth problem is known to be undecidable even when the number of variables is fixed, equal to $9$.
 As a consequence of the proof above we have the following corollary. \begin{proposition}[\cite{jones}] \Cref{prob:hilbert} is undecidable for fixed $k=9$. \end{proposition}

 We will now show that \Cref{prob:hilbert} can be reduced to the multiple reachability problem.
 This comprises two steps.
 First we prove that all univariate polynomials of degree $d$ satisfy the same linear recurrence relation, which is then turned into a matrix form.
 In the second step we construct a certain algebraic set from the polynomial of \Cref{prob:hilbert}.